southerngs/ppopp-site/index.md

 layout: homepage
 ---

-PPoPP 2015 will be help in the Bay Area.
+PPoPP 2015 will be help in the San Francisco Bay Area.
 More information will be posted soon.

 ![Golden Gate Bridge](../images/golden-gate.jpg)